East Coast Greenway Alliance, actively connecting people to place from Maine to Florida.

 You may have never had to think about land acquisition and retention.
 But what if you didn’t have the money to stay on your land because property taxes were rising because of adjacent properties?
 Or what if your decision to keep or sell your late grandmother’s home meant not only the loss of a house of memories but also access to your ancestral stomping grounds?
 What if your voice was ignored in the conversation about your own community’s future because of discriminatory, racially biased systems?
 Suddenly, you’re thinking about land a lot.

 The relationship between Sapelo Island “descendants”—the descendants of West African enslaved peoples—and government entities operating on the island is long-lasting and complicated.
 Many descendants have worked (and still work) for the State of Georgia in some capacity and the public services on the island are facilitated by the county and state in tandem.
-The residents of Sapelo have been self-sufficient in many ways—having their own library, a corner store, and, in the past, a school and midwifery services—but their ties with the mainland are still important.
+The resident descendants of Sapelo have been self-sufficient in many ways—having their own library, a corner store, and, in the past, a school and midwifery services—but mainland county and state government entities remain important.

 Rezoning & Docks